 This makes the P2P process much less efficient for all users, and if the only people holding the file/file pieces that you want are also behind a NAT firewall, then tough cheese.
 As more people use VPNs to protect themselves while downloading, this problem is only likely to get worse.

 Port forwarding solves the problem, but it should be stressed that it is not required for downloading.
-As long as not everyone else sharing the same torrent is also behind a NAT firewall, you may not even notice the difference to your download speeds.
+As long as everyone else sharing the same torrent isn't also behind a NAT firewall, you may not even notice the difference to your download speeds.
 You can also seed to them.

-Because the benefits of port forwarding are often largely theoretical (especially for more casual torrent users), even many torrent-friendly VPN services do not feel it is a feature worth offering.
+Since the benefits of port forwarding are often largely theoretical (especially for more casual torrent users), many torrent-friendly VPN services do not feel it is a feature worth offering.

 Here we are downloading a file in qBitTorrent when connected to a VPN, but without port forwarding enabled.
 As we can see, download speeds are actually quite good despite upload speeds being very limited (but seeding nonetheless).

 Even more prominent than with BitTorrent, eMule requires that you have open UDP and TCP ports that are available from the internet to work at its best.
 If open ports are not accessible from the internet, this results in what is termed low ID.

 You can still share files with low ID, but downloads will be much slower than if you have high ID.
 Port forwarding is, therefore, particularly important for eMule users.